 As for broccoli in particular

-- It’s best to wrap chopped broccoli in a towel or paper towel before tightly sealing it in a container
+- It’s best to wrap chopped broccoli in a towel or paper towel (or a cloth napkin if you don’t use paper towels like me) before tightly sealing it in a container

 - Chopped broccoli is best used within 2-3 days